 Church Growth program students must present their written Ministry Project Summary Reports and participate in group discussions and analysis of their ministry projects during Core Module 9.
-Additionally, Doctor of Ministry and Master of Ministry students must complete the first draft of their Thesis (Research or Ministry Project) and present their papers for peer review and discussion at Core Module 9.
-Then Doctor of Ministry and Master of Ministry students must refine, edit and proof their thesis and successfully defend the work for final approved and graduation.
+Additionally, Master of Ministry students must complete the first draft of their Ministry Project Report and present their papers for peer review and discussion at Core Module 9.
+Then Master of Ministry students must refine, edit and proof their thesis and successfully defend the work for final approved and graduation.